How To Get Over a Breakup?

 For instance: You aren’t happy with the unhealthy food you consume.
 This is a great opportunity for you to finally do something about it.

-A break up is a surge of powerful emotions that can give you the motivation and the determination to make a change in your life.
+A breakup is a surge of powerful emotions that can give you the motivation and the determination to change your life.

 Take the negative experience and turn it to your advantage.
 Show the world that the separation didn’t break you, but that it made you.